Patrick Brazeau: Attawapiskat Chief Comments

+Alcohol warning label bill

 Brazeau has been a proponent of Bill S-254, sponsoring its introduction to the Senate in November, 2022.
 The Bill, if passed, would require health warning labels on all alcohol bottles to warn consumers about the potential risks of drinking.

+U.S. trade war

 In March 2025, amid the 2nd Trump administration's trade war, Brazeau suggested a boxing match with the president's son, Donald Trump Jr., to raise funds for cancer research.